okta/okta-auth-js/README.md

 #### `dpopOptions.allowBearerTokens`

-Set to `true` to skip validiating whether the token response contains `token_type: Bearer`.
+When `false`, dpop-enabled token requests are validated to contain `token_type: DPoP` and will throw otherwise.
+Set to `true` to skip this validation and allow `Bearer` tokens as a possible `token_type`.
 This can be useful during a migration, to avoid needing to update a web application simutaneously with Okta Org configurations.
 Defaults to `false`

 #### responseMode